-On April 4, 2022, Tidewater Renewables Ltd. ("TWR") (TSX: LCFS) entered into a strategic renewable natural gas partnership (the "RNG Facilities Partnership") with Rimrock RNG Inc. ("Rimrock") and a strategic feedstock partnership (the "Feedstock Partnership") with Korova Feeders Ltd. ("Korova")
+On April 4, 2022, Tidewater Renewables Ltd. ("TWR") (TSX: LCFS) entered into a strategic renewable natural gas partnership (the "RNG Partnership") with Rimrock RNG Inc. ("Rimrock RNG") and a Joint Venture Investment in Rimrock Cattle Company (the "Rimrock Cattle Company") with Korova Feeders Ltd. ("Korova")

-RNG Facilities Partnership
+RNG Partnership

-- Partnership to begin development on High River RNG facility which is expected to have annual nameplate capacity of >500,000 GJ - Project has received material government support and is backed by 20-year offtake with FortisBC - Partnership will also evaluate at least three additional RNG facilities across North America with line of sight to annual RNG production >2,000,000 GJ - TWR will operate RNG facilities and retain 51% ownership in RNG Partnership
+- Partnership to develop Foothills County RNG facility which is expected to have annual nameplate capacity of ~525,000 GJ - Project has received material government support and is backed by 20-year offtake with FortisBC - Partnership continues to evaluate several RNG facilities across North America - TWR will operate RNG facilities and retain 51% ownership in RNG Partnership